"It isn't who you know, it's who knows you."

 How you present yourself in the interview—your appearance, attitude and body language—is vitally important.
 It’s normal to be anxious but acting as if you’re confident, even when you aren’t, can have a positive effect on both you and the interviewer.

 The interview is also your chance to show your positive attitude and your communication skills.
+They will also give you great practice for future interviews.

 Tips for a Great Resume